Why does ACC have third course attempt tuition?

 You can pay the additional tuition charges with your financial aid award if funds are available.
 Be aware that repeating a class may impact financial aid policies for eligible classes and standards of academic progress.

-Will a tuition payment plan cover the additional tuition?
+Will a payment plan cover the additional tuition?

 Yes.
-The additional tuition will be included in the tuition payment plan automatically.
+The additional tuition will be included in the payment plan automatically.